Census: 10 million people born outside UK now living in England and Wales

 The large increase in the number of those born in Romania followed the lifting of working restrictions across the European Union in 2014.

-India remained the most common country of birth outside the UK – with those 925,000 people making up 1.5% of the population.
+India remained the most common country of birth outside the UK – with those 925,000 people making up 1.5 per cent of the population.

 The data showed those who listed Ireland as their country of birth declined from 407,000 in 2011 to 325,000 in 2021.